alpersonalwebsite/react/Redux.md

 ## Redux

 <!-- What´s Redux
-It´s not only for React.
-It´s for handling state in a predictable way.
+State in a predictable way.
 -->

 <!-- TODO: First we should define the store.
 We have to think how the app will use that data -->